TiredAJ/CircularInt/README.md

 With the library installed and the using Circular; in place, you can start using CInts.

-To start, you can initialise a CInt like:
+To start, you can initialise a CInt:

 Just the value
 ```C#